schalkneethling/150days-of-html/newsletter/day21-150daysofhtml.md

 [See the live example on Codepen.io](https://codepen.io/schalkneethling/pen/BapMrLX)

-One thing that is also unique about the description list element is that you can associate multiple type elements with a single description or, you can associate multiple description element with a single type element.
+One thing that is also unique about the description list element is that you can associate multiple type elements with a single description or, you can associate multiple description elements with a single type element.
 For example:

 ```html
 <dl>